Kerchner’s

 matching base pairs.
 The complementary sequence to G-T-A-C is C-A-T-G.

-A base sequence in a DNA molecule (or an amino acid sequence in a protein) that
+Conserved Sequence - A base sequence in a DNA molecule (or an amino acid sequence in a

-meiosis, the creation of sex cells, whereby genes or segments of DNA from one
+during meiosis, the creation of sex cells, whereby genes or segments of DNA

-chromosome in a chromosome pair cross over and swap with similar segments of
+from one chromosome in a chromosome pair cross over and swap with similar

 CRS – A frequently used